-School-based consequences may include the denial of participation in extracurricular activities, including field trips, after school activities, graduation exercises, other school-sponsored activities, and/or after-school detention.
+School-based consequences may include the denial of participation in school day activities, extracurricular activities, including field trips, after school activities, school celebrations, other school-sponsored activities, and/or after-school detention.
 If a school-based activity will result in a graded assignment or is otherwise a classroom requirement, students may not be denied participation.